 The rise in popularity of acupuncture has compelled researchers to take a closer, scientific look at the full potential of acupuncture.
 From aiding in weight loss efforts to reducing stress and relieving pain, the benefits of acupuncture have raised interest in its potential to increase the chances of conception.

 Because of the delicate balance between the hypothalamus, pituitary, and reproductive glands, stress is capable of preventing a woman from ovulating entirely.
 This can contribute to the cause of female infertility.
 Stress can also create spasms in both the fallopian tubes and the uterus, which can interfere with movement and implantation of a fertilized egg.
 In men, stress can alter sperm counts, motility, and cause impotence.
 Acupuncture infertility treatment counters the effects of stress and cortisol by releasing endorphins in the brain.
 A herbal impotence cure is also an option for men and can reduce stress.

 Hormonal balance does not have to be disrupted by cortisol to cause infertility.
 The most common cause of female infertility is an ovulation disorder, in which the release of a mature egg from the ovary is prevented, usually because of a hormonal imbalance.
 Without enough progesterone, for example, the fetus is unable to attach to the uterus.
 High levels of prolactin, the hormone that stimulates the production of breast milk, can also prevent ovulation.

-While the fertility drugs commonly prescribed for women can produce a 20% to 60% pregnancy rate, they also commonly include such side effects as abdominal tenderness, bloating, fluid retention, weight gain, and nausea.
+While the fertility meds commonly prescribed for women can produce a 20 to 60 per cent pregnancy rate, they also commonly include such side effects as abdominal tenderness, bloating, fluid retention, weight gain, and nausea.
 Some studies show that they may also cause breast cancer.